Apply now to join our next cohort of Community Science Fellows and Community Leads!

 About the Project

-Other project activities would include (to be done by AgriShare):
+Project activities would include (to be done by AgriShare):

 Outputs of the project would include:

-• Once the biology of the digester is established, producing 112.5 m3 of biogas and 300 kg of organic fertilizer daily (14 months).
+• Once the biology of the digester is established, producing biogas and organic fertilizer daily.
 The fertilizer would be shared with the Braco farmers.
+The biogas would be used to power a cold storage unit to benefit 10-20 small farmers or small market vendors to help them reduce crop spoilage and improve their marketing capacities.

-The main outcome of the project would be the implementation of a “Renewable Energy Cold Storage Program” to help the Braco small farmers reduce crop spoilage and improve their marketing capacities.
-Essentially, the project would serve as a demonstration and cooperative model to other small farming communities on how to develop and harness renewable energy to better strengthen their livelihoods and adapt to climate change.
+Essentially, the project would serve as a demonstration and cooperative model to other small farming communities on how to harness sargassum and other organic waste to better strengthen their livelihoods and adapt to climate change.

 Project Team